Love Your Pet, Not Your Pet Allergies

 yourself from these airborne particles.

-Wearing a mask or staying out of the room also applies to dusting.
+Wearing a face mask or staying out of the room also applies to dusting.
 Be sure that

 you dust with damp cloths or rags and keep the number of dust catchers to a